 Do I need a lawyer to sell my house in Pennsylvania?

 No, you don’t need to hire a lawyer to sell your house in Pennsylvania, but it can be worth it to do so.
 With all the legal documents to fill out and requirements to comply with, having a professional to guide you can make it easier and stress-free.
 On average, a Pennsylvania real estate attorney will charge about $200 an hour for their services.
+Learn more by chatting with an experienced real estate lawyer.

 Is selling a house without a realtor worth it in Pennsylvania?